Authentic Pacific Silvercloth®

 Does Pacific Silvercloth have a 'right' or 'wrong' side?

-Pacific Silvercloth does not have a right or wrong side, so it's really just a matter of personal preference as to which side you put against the silver.
-When possible, we prefer to put the least napped side on the outside, mainly because the least napped side will attract or hold less lint, dust, etc. However, when lining a drawer or cabinet, we recommend adhering the least napped side against the wood for better adhesion.
+Pacific Silvercloth® does not have a right or wrong side, so it's really just a matter of personal preference as to which side you put against the silver.
+However, we prefer to put the least napped side on the outside when making our sewn products, mainly because the least napped side will attract or hold less lint, dust, etc. And when lining a drawer or cabinet, we recommend adhering the least napped side against the wood for better adhesion.